College Football Playoff expansion talks inch forward

 “We were directed to develop a format and if possible, implement early,” Sankey said.
 “So is it still possible to implement early?
 I think so.”

 The presidential oversight committee must approve whatever proposal the management committee lands on.
 The university presidents and chancellors usually attend the CFP meeting around the championship game, which is set for Jan.
-10 in Indianapolis.
+10.

 If the commissioners can’t agree on a new model soon, Hancock has said the CFP would continue as is with four teams through the end of the current 12-year television rights deal that expires after the 2025 season.
 And now?